 Religious spaces, ideas and practices have exerted a formative influence on the cultures of the people of African descent in the Americas.
 Nowhere is this more evident than in the musical traditions of the African diaspora.
 This course will examine the relationship between African diaspora religious expressions and popular music in the United States and the Caribbean.
 It will focus primarily on the African-American (U.S.) musical traditions, rara from Haiti, calypso from Trinidad and Tobago, and reggae from Jamaica.
 Special attention will be given to the religious roots of these musical expressions and their social functions in shaping identity and framing religious, cultural and political discourses.
 Readings, videos/DVDs and CDs, along with presentations and discussions, will assist us in the exploration of the various facets of our topic.
 This is an advanced American religions course.
 No prerequisite.
 Offered every two years.

 This course will explore some of the crucial issues and debates in the contemporary Muslim world.
-Issues to be examined will include the compatibility of Islam with democracy, the connections between Islam and terrorism, the role of Wahhabism in the construction of contemporary Islamic movements, feminist movements within Islam, LGBTQ issues in the Islamic world, Islam and pluralism and Sufism in the contemporary context.
-The course will focus on primary sources, including writings by a diverse array of modern and contemporary Muslim authors like Khaled Abou el Fadl, Amina Wadud and Usama bin Laden.
+Issues to be examined will include the compatibility of Islam with democracy, the connections between Islam and political violence, the role of Wahhabism and Salafis in the construction of contemporary Islamic movements, feminist movements within Islam, LGBTQ issues in the Islamic world, Islam and pluralism and Sufism in the contemporary context.
+The course will focus on primary sources, including writings by a diverse array of modern and contemporary Muslim authors like Khaled Abou el Fadl, Amina Wadud, Usama bin Laden and Cemalnur Sargut.
 This is an intensive seminar course which fulfills the advanced seminar requirement for the Islamic Civilization and Cultures concentration and is especially suitable for upper class students in AMES and International Studies wishing deeper insight into the Islamicate world.
 Some background in the study of Islam or Islamicate history is recommended.
 No prerequisite.

 This course will examine some of the important ideas, personalities and institutions associated with Islamic mysticism.
 Students will read and discuss important primary and secondary sources on such topics as the development and organizations of Sufi tariqahs, mystical poetry, the nature of the Sufi path and Sufi psychology.
 A crucial aspect of the course will be an examination of the role of the veneration of "holy persons'' in Islamic piety.
 This is an advanced Islam tradition course.
 No prerequisite.
 Offered every two years.